vipal31/vipal31/README.md

 - 👋 Hi, I’m @vipal31
 - 👀 I’m interested in automation, which makes me think in different way
-- 🌱 I’m currently learning ansible and terraform
+- 🌱 I’m currently learning ansible and terraform, python
 - 💞️ I’m looking to collaborate on various automation ideas
 - 📫 How to reach me .. vipal.gujrathi@hotmail.com